Raviegupta/React-Practice/JavaScript/Js.md

 we can create a Promise using the `new Promise()` `constructor`, passing a function with `resolve` and `reject` **parameters** that represent the completion or failure of the asynchronous operation.

 #### What is Promise chaining?
-Promise chaining is a technique used to execute multiple asynchronous operations in sequence, where each operation depends on the result of the previous one.
+A technique used to execute multiple asynchronous operations in sequence, where each operation depends on the result of the previous one.

 #### What is the difference between using Promises and callbacks for asynchronous operations?
-Promises provide a more structured and composable way to handle asynchronous operations compared to traditional callback-based approaches, leading to more readable and maintainable code.
+Promises provides more `structured and composed` way to handle asynchronous operations compared to traditional callback-based approaches.
+Promise helps us to write more readable and maintainable code.

 #### Can you create a Promise that resolves after a specific timeout?
 Yes, we can create a Promise that resolves after a specified timeout using setTimeout() and the Promise constructor.

 #### How do you handle errors in a Promise chain?
-We can use the `catch() method` **at the end of a Promise chain** to handle any errors that occur in the chain.
+use `catch() method` **at the end of a Promise chain** to handle any errors that occur in the chain.

 ---